-Each of the nine MAC learning domains is divided into four study action areas.
-This page sets out specimen content for the study action areas that form part of the Animal Life learning domain.
+Each of the nine MAC themes is divided into four study action areas.
+This page sets out specimen content for the study action areas that form part of the Animal Life theme.

 - All about animals